 Departmental allocations will be distributed out of the base fee collected each fall and winter semester

-One dollar and forty-six cents ($1.46) shall be allocated to departmental associations per student registered in each of the major, double major, honours, and joint honours concentrations represented by the association.
+One dollar and forty-six cents ($1.49) shall be allocated to departmental associations per student registered in each of the major, double major, honours, and joint honours concentrations represented by the association.

+In order to promote the implementation of the Ethical Procurement and Sustainability By-laws, an additional seventy-five cents ($0.75) shall be allocated to departmental associations per student registered in each of the major, double major, honours, and joint honours concentrations represented by the association.

-The Vice-President Finance shall increment or decrement these rates proportionally to the annual change in the Consumer Price Index each fiscal year (indexed from October 2018).
+The Vice-President Finance shall increment or decrement these rates proportionally to the annual change in the Consumer Price Index each fiscal year (indexed from October 2019).